 Bachelor's Degree in Geography

-During a bachelor's program in geography, majors study human and physical geography, build technical skills working with GIS technologies, and study mapping sciences.
-Prospective geography majors can learn more about the top online geography programs.
+During a bachelor's program in geography, learners study human and physical geography, build technical skills working with GIS technologies, and study mapping sciences.
+Prospective geography majors can learn more about the top online geography programs at this link.

 Cartographers collect, measure, and interpret geographic information to create maps.
-They also update current maps and charts used in regional planning, education, and other fields.
+They also update current maps and charts used in regional planning and education.
 Cartographers create visual representations of geographic data; compile data from ground surveys, aerial photographs, and other technologies; and design maps.
 A bachelor's in geography meets the entry-level requirements for cartographers.

 Surveyors determine property boundaries by making precise measurements.
 They contribute to engineering, mapmaking, and construction projects by creating data on the shape and contour of the Earth's surface.
 Surveyors create plots, maps, and reports based on their surveying, applying detailed knowledge of geography, GIS technology, and mapmaking.